On this day, Hall of Famer Sandy Pearce died, the Kangaroos claimed the Four Nations and St George turn their back on Super League.

 Laurie Daley tells the Sydney Morning Herald he regrets some of the things he said during the Super League split.
 “It was a bad thing, what happened, and I can only hope it never happens again,” he said.

 Nathan Cleary was born in Sydney.
 The son of former first-grader Ivan Cleary, he made his NRL debut as a teenager with Penrith in 2016 and the goal-kicking halfback graduated to the NSW State of Origin side three years later, playing a part in the Blues' back-to-back series wins under Brad Fittler.
+Led the Panthers to the 2020 grand final where they were beaten by the Storm.

 New Zealand and Great Britain draw 23-23 in the third Test at Vicarage Road, Watford.